Corus CAD Product Overview

 Why do I need the Corus CAD test in my practice?

 Cardiovascular diseases (CVDs) are the leading cause of death worldwide.
-In the U.S. alone, CAD—one of the most common CVDs—accounts for nearly one in six deaths according to the American Heart Association.3 We estimate that approximately three million nondiabetic patients in the U.S. with no prior myocardial infarction or revascularization such as stenting or bypass surgery visit their primary care provider each year complaining of symptoms that may be suggestive of obstructive CAD.
+In the U.S. alone, CAD—one of the most common CVDs—accounts for nearly one in seven deaths according to the American Heart Association.3 We estimate that approximately three million nondiabetic patients in the U.S. with no prior myocardial infarction or revascularization such as stenting or bypass surgery visit their primary care provider each year complaining of symptoms that may be suggestive of obstructive CAD.
 Studies have shown that only about 10% of these patients actually have obstructive CAD, while approximately 90% of patients have symptoms that stem from other non-cardiac conditions, such as musculoskeletal disorders, gastrointestinal diseases, and psychosocial illnesses.4,5

 Moreover, evidence from the New England Journal of Medicine suggests that current modalities for identifying which patients should undergo elective, invasive coronary angiography to diagnose CAD have limitations and that better methods are needed for patient risk stratification.6